Boston, MA (2024)

 I shared paid opportunities for artists on a Slack channel and coordinated coffee chats to create warm, clear communication between artists and administrators at the Harvard Ed Portal.

-Capstones from the 2023-2024 cohort.
-From left to right, Nina Bhattacharya, Grace Givertz, and Deborah Johnson.
+Capstones from the 2024-2025 cohort.
+From left to right, Eden Attar, payal kumar, and Deshaun Gordon-King.